mobileprint/ios-print-sdk/README.md

 #### Customization

-The appearance of the priting views can be customized setting [properties] on the shared instance of the [`HPPP`](http://hppp.herokuapp.com/HPPP_h/Classes/HPPP/index.html) class.
+The appearance of the priting views can be customized setting properties on the shared instance of the [`HPPP`](http://hppp.herokuapp.com/HPPP_h/Classes/HPPP/index.html) class.
-See the properties [documentation](http://hppp.herokuapp.com/HPPP_h/Classes/HPPP/index.html#HeaderDoc_props) for a full list.
+See the [properties](http://hppp.herokuapp.com/HPPP_h/Classes/HPPP/index.html#HeaderDoc_props) documention for a complete list.
 This setup is typically done in the app delegate at startup.

 ```objc